 David is an attorney who left his law practice to provide full time care to his twins.
 He now joins AJA with experience in business operations, human resources, and marketing.
 Prior to law, David worked in the non-profit sector.
 David attended Southern Methodist University where he received a Masters in Business Administration and Arts Administration.
 He earned his law degree from Pepperdine University in Malibu, California.

-Robin Littrell – Development Director
+Robin Littrell – Director of Administration and Development

 Robin grew up in Buffalo, Wyoming and recently moved to Austin, Texas from Dallas where she worked as Member Services Director at Congregation Shearith Israel.
 She has been engaged in the non-profit sector for over 18 years, 15 of which have been in Jewish communal work.
 Robin attended Mesa State College in Grand Junction, Colorado before moving to Wyoming and beginning her family.
 In June 2014 Robin received her Non-Profit Management certificate through CNM Connect.
 She has a passion for people and enjoys working together with a like-minded team to bring an idea to fruition.
 Robin has three children and four grandchildren, and enjoys spending as much time as possible with them.

-Stacey Eisenberg – Day School Coordinator
+Stacey Eisenberg – Program Administrator